- Free delivery over £40

 - Dark yellow, often strong-smelling urine

-- Reduced urine output, that may be less than 4 times a day
+- Reduced urine output, which may be less than 4 times a day

 - Feeling tired, dizzy or faint